Alamodome: East–West Shrine Game

 The 2006 East–West Shrine Game was played in the Alamodome on January 21, 2006.
 The game is an annual post-season college football all-star game.
 For most of its history, the game has been played in the San Francisco Bay Area, at San Francisco's Kezar Stadium and at Stanford Stadium.
 In recent years it has been played at AT&T Park.
 In 2006, the game was played in the Alamodome, moving out of the San Francisco Bay Area for the first time in decades.
 The Shrine Game was moved once again for its 2007 event, to Robertson Stadium in Houston.

 Texas Football Classic

-From 1999 to 2011, the Alamodome has been home to the Texas Football Classic, which kicks off the high school football season in Texas.
-Now in its 13th year, the event has expanded to five games, featuring prominent high school programs from across the state.
+From 1999 to 2011, the Alamodome was home to the Texas Football Classic, which featured prominent high school programs from across the state and kicked off the high school football season in Texas.
 Former participants include former Chicago Bears and University of Texas running back Cedric Benson, University of Iowa quarterback Drew Tate, University of Houston quarterback Kevin Kolb, and University of Missouri quarterback Chase Daniel.